Archanciel/Joomla_3_vs_15_PHPUnit_testing/README.md

 ----------------------------

 ![](https://github.com/Archanciel/Joomla_3_vs_15_PHPUnit_testing/blob/master/Github_doc/Joo15_3x_%20ext_tool_run_conf.jpg)
 _the config displayed above is taken from the Joomla3.x project.
-On a Joomla 1.5 project, only the Joomla root does change !_
+On a Joomla 1.5 project, only the Joomla root part of the path does change !_

 ###Warning
 When running the tests in the Joomla 1.5 environnement, the tests succed but the run ends with the stack trace below.
 I did not figure out why this happens !